 The Tax Disputes and Litigation Review: Switzerland

-Switzerland is a federal state.
-It therefore follows that the Swiss tax dispute environment reflects the allocation rules of the fiscal powers between the federal power, referred to as the Confederation and the federal states called cantons.
+Switzerland is a federal state, thus, the Swiss tax dispute environment reflects the allocation rules of the fiscal powers between the federal power, referred to as the Confederation, and the federal states called 'cantons'.
 Switzerland has 26 cantons and approximately 2,200 communes.
-Taxes are levied on three different levels: federal, cantonal and communal.
-The cantons are sovereign insofar as their sovereignty is not limited by the Federal Constitution2.
-This means that each canton independently generates income by levying taxes, unless the Federal Constitution gives the Confederation the exclusive right to levy a particular type of tax.
+Taxes are levied at three levels: federal, cantonal and communal.
+The cantons are sovereign insofar as their sovereignty is not limited by the Federal Constitution.2 This means that each canton independently generates income by levying taxes, unless the Federal Constitution gives the Confederation the exclusive right to levy a particular type of tax.
 At the cantonal and communal levels, the tax laws differ depending on the canton and the commune.
 The cantons are mainly responsible for the assessment, collection and general administration of their own taxes (e.g., income and equity taxes, inheritance and gift taxes, real estate capital gains and real estate transfer taxes).
 They also support the administration of federal direct taxes (federal income taxes in particular).
 Owing to the fact that the cantons still have a lot of independence, this can result in significant differences from one canton to another.
 The communes may only levy the taxes that their canton's constitution empowers them to levy.

 With regard to the resolution of tax disputes, Switzerland has a well-established and efficient practice.
 When confronted with an unlawful tax assessment, the taxpayer generally is not obliged to immediately challenge said assessment in court.
-Rather, the taxpayer may turn to the tax authority that issued the tax assessment decision being challenged, to compel it to issue a new decision.
-This procedure consists of a formal complaint and allows numerous questions to be resolved in a quick and efficient way at little cost.
-Tax authorities then issue a decision on the formal complaint.
-This procedure thus often eliminates the need for court proceedings and generally takes only a few months.
+Rather, the taxpayer may turn, within 30 days of its notification, to the tax authority that issued the tax assessment, to compel it to issue a new decision.
+This procedure allows numerous issues to be resolved in a quick and efficient way at little cost.
+The tax authority will then issue a decision on the formal complaint.
+This procedure is very common, often eliminates the need for court proceedings and generally takes only a few months.
 However, for complicated issues, this procedure offers limited solutions.
 In intricate cases, tax authorities usually prefer to wait for a binding judgment made by a higher independent body (i.e., a court).
-It is very common for taxpayers to exercise their right to challenge tax assessment decisions from tax authorities.

-If the taxpayer does not agree with the decision, they may start judicial proceedings before the competent administrative court.
-From an organisational point of view, administrative courts are fully independent from tax authorities.
+If the taxpayer does not agree with the newly issued decision, they may start judicial proceedings before the competent administrative court.
 Judicial proceedings may take between one and two years before judgment, generally depending on the workload of the courts and the complexity of the matter.
-There are two levels of cantonal administrative courts (i.e., the lower administrative court and the second instance administrative court) before appealing to the Federal Supreme Court.
+There are two levels of cantonal administrative courts (i.e., the first instance administrative court and the second instance administrative court) before appealing to the Swiss Federal Supreme Court.

-Contrary to the formal complaint procedure before tax authorities, proceedings before the lower administrative court, the second instance court and the Federal Supreme Court are subject to court fees depending on the amount in dispute.
-Those fees are only to be borne by the taxpayer if they lose.
+Contrary to the formal complaint procedure before tax authorities, proceedings before the first instance administrative court, the second instance court and the Swiss Federal Supreme Court are subject to court fees depending on the amount in dispute.
+Those fees are to be borne by the taxpayer only if they lose.
 If the taxpayer partially wins, they will have to pay part of the court fees.
 To the extent that the taxpayer wins in court, their lawyer's or representative's costs may be partially borne by the state.

 i Initiation of the tax assessment procedure